jessiemaui/Spotify-Most-Played-All-Time/README.md

 ###### Even though I uploaded the csv already on the same location of my errors ipynb, I could not call any track name in the spotify-2023.csv file.

+##### :memo: Realization: Overview of Dataset
+###### UnicodeDecodeError: 'utf-8' codec can't decode bytes in position 7250-7251: invalid continuation byte.
+I conducted a research for it and the encoding='ut-8' can't decode the special characters included in the file.
+The file contains characters that are not compatible with the default encoding that is being used to read the file.

+        import pandas as pd

+        spotify = pd.read_csv("spotify-2023.csv", encoding='latin-1')# reading the file of spotify-2023

+        print (spotify['track_name'])
+###### Upon reviewing the csv file, I realized that there are special characters.
+With moments of researching and experimenting I could not figure it out.
+But after searching, I used the Latin-1 for reading the csv file I saw in the stackoverflow method.

 ### :round_pushpin: Date Continued: November 05, 2024 :mantelpiece_clock: 10:45 PM
 #### After hours of letting procrastination take over, I finally decided it was time to get back to work.
 I researched the issue and found that encoding='utf-8' couldn’t decode certain special characters in the file.
 These characters aren't compatible with the default encoding used to read the file, causing the error.
 To solve this problem, the latin-1 is used because continuation byte is invalid.
 As a result of this, I came up with the successful code.
 After this first successful code, I proceeded with the next guide question.